-- A. Attention-Getter: The average student loan debt is \$30,000 (Kerr & Wood, 2021).
+A. Attention-Getter: The average student loan debt is \$30,000 (Kerr & Wood, 2021).

 Think about the student loan debt you will have when you graduate.
 How does graduating with debt make you feel?
-More importantly, do you feel ready to handle this debt and other personal finances after you graduate? - B. Credibility Statement: As a college student and economics major, I see the importance of financial literacy, and I want my classmates to feel equipped when it comes to basic personal finance. - C. Relevance to Audience: We are likely all here-in college-because we want to grow our skillsets and become successful individuals in the "real world"; however, part of being successful is knowing how to manage your finances. - D. Thesis and Preview of Main Points: Too often, college students graduate without basic financial literacy, and this is because of the lack of financial education in college; however, I will present a solution to this problem that will help students be financially successful after graduation.
+More importantly, do you feel ready to handle this debt and other personal finances after you graduate?

+- B. Credibility Statement: As a college student and economics major, I care deeply about students' knowledge when it comes to basic personal finance. - C. Relevance to Audience: We are likely all here, in college, because we want to grow our skillsets and become successful individuals in the "real world" through our careers; however, part of being successful is knowing how to manage your finances. - D. Thesis and Preview of Main Points: Too often, college students graduate without basic financial literacy, and this is because of the lack of financial education in college; however, I will present a solution to this problem that will help students be financially successful after graduation.